Mazda CX-5 review and buyer's guide

 RAV4s are good enough (just).
 As market leader, Toyota does the minimum required to stay on top, and this is reflected in the vehicles.
 They are, however, typically reliable, and the resale value is high.

 Possibly the best value mainstream mid-size SUV.
-It is basically the same vehicle as a Sportage, with different styling.
+It is basically the same vehicle as a Sportage underneath, with different styling.

-Not quite as smooth as the CX-5 in petrol form, but the diesel is sublime.
-(Everything above for Tucson, pertains to Sportage as they’re essentially the same vehicle.)
+Not quite as smooth as the CX-5 in petrol form, but the diesel is.
+(Everything above for Tucson, pertains to Sportage as they’re essentially the same platform.)

-Kia’s 2.0-litre turbocharged diesel is a masterpiece in urban environments, especially compared with the 1.6 turbo-petrol with dual-clutch transmission.
+Kia’s 2.0-litre turbocharged diesel is a masterpiece in urban environments, especially compared with the 1.6 turbo-petrol hybrid where you don’t get the benefit of the electrical side when cruising at 100km/h.

-Diesel comes with lockable all-wheel-drive, 1900kg towing capacity (1.6 petrol - 1500kg).
+Diesel comes with lockable all-wheel-drive, 1900kg towing capacity (1.6 petrol - 1500kg) and a full-size spare.
 On the road it’s really well sorted out, dynamically, it’s well damped and agile when you’re on the move without feeling bulky and cumbersome.
 That’s the local suspension tuning that Kia does - it’s a real point of difference versus Tucson.

 Sportage GT Line is expensive, compared with its more affordable sub-variants, but you get trimmings: 19-inch alloys (with matching spare), proxy key, flat-bottom steering wheel with paddle-shift, front powered seats, bi-xenon lights, LED foglamps, powered tailgate, wireless phone charging, all the collision avoidance gear (incl adaptive cruise) and auto parking.